 “Restoring land delivers rapid results, is relatively cheap, and enables local populations to regain both food and financial self-sufficiency.
 It creates green jobs at the local level, particularly for the most vulnerable members of society such as women and young people.

 “As a consequence, improving environmental conditions opens up opportunities for current and future generations for whom, up until now, migration was the sole strategy for adapting to environmental and climate changes.”

-Monique Barbut, Executive Secretary of the United Nations Convention to Combat Desertification (UNCCD).
+Monique Barbut, honorary member of the United Nations Convention to Combat Desertification (UNCCD).